namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 7/22/24
+- Will work on the release - Jess, 5 stories need approval
+- Getting started with 2655

 ### 7/19/24
-- Preparing for the demo this morning
-- Will try and wrap up the themes PlayWright tests
+- Fixed up the PlayWright tests for themes
+- Found a minor UI bug with 2814 so fixed that
-- Also update the Excel sheet for Greg with the list of the current PlayWright tests
+- Then updated Greg's excel sheet for PlayWright coverage

 ### 7/18/24
 - Spent a lot of time setting up assessments on GETS and group testing